 - Data format

-- Avro, CSV, JSON, Parquet, or text data asset
+- Avro, CSV, JSON, Parquet, TSV (read only), or delimited text data asset

 - Tables in relational data sources

 - Any.
 Data Refinery operates on a sample subset of rows in the data set.
 The sample size is 1 MB or 10,000 rows, whichever comes first.
 However, when you run a job for the Data Refinery flow, the entire data set is processed.

 For more information on choosing the right tool for your data and use case, see Choosing a tool.

 Before you can refine data, you need a project that uses Cloud Object Storage.

 Watch this video to see how to create a project.